-Hyde, fourth Monday after the third Monday in September and February.
 Beaufort, sixth Monday after the third monday in September and February.
-Pitt, eighth Monday after the third Monday in September and February.
+THIRD JUDICIAL DISTRICT.
+Wayne county the first Monday in September and February Jones, third Monday in September and Onslow, first monday after the fourth Monday in September and February.
+Craven, third monday after the fourth Monday in September and February.
+Lenoir, fifth monday after the fourth Monday in September and February.
 Greene, seventh monday after the fourth monday in September and February.
 Carteret, ninth monday after the fourth Monday in September and February.
 Wilson, eleventh monday after the fourth monday in September and February.
 FOURTH JUDICIAL DISTRICT.

-Robeson county on the fourth monday in August and February.
+Robeson county on the fourth monday in | bonds.
+August and February.
 Bladen, second monday after the fourth monday in August and February.
 Columbus, fourth monday after the fourth monday in August and February.
 Brunswick, sixth monday after the fourth monday in August and February.
-New Hanover, eighth monday after the fourth in nday in August and February.
+New Hanover, eighth monday after the fourth monday in August and February.
 Sampson, tenth monday after the fourth monday in August and February.